sumahiremath/buildtales/_posts/2025-08-23-cursor-pro-zero-expert.md

 **Ready-to-use resources for your team:**

-> **Engineering Leadership Note:** These templates have been battle-tested by teams of 5-100+ developers and can be customized for your specific tech stack and processes.
+> **Engineering Leadership Note:** These templates samples can be customized for your specific tech stack and processes.

 > **Real Talk:** These aren't just templates—they're the cheat codes that separate the AI rookies from the AI legends.
 Use them wisely.